Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 Texas Tech vs. Wyoming Betting Trends

-- The Red Raiders won their only game last season when playing as at least 14-point favorites.
+- The Cowboys were 3-2 ATS last year when playing as at least 14-point underdogs.

-- Wyoming put together a 6-6-1 record against the spread last season.

-- When playing as at least 14-point underdogs last season, the Cowboys had an ATS record of 3-2.

 |To Win the National Champ.